 - Soak quinoa for 3-4 hours to promote the production of essential for digestion enzymes and to increase nutrient availability.
 Rinse thoroughly under running water through a fine-mesh colander.
 Drain well and set aside.

 - Chop celery into fine cubes.

-- Melt refined coconut oil in a deep skillet on medium heat, add Universal sattvic spice mix.
+- Melt coconut oil (or ghee) in a deep skillet on medium heat, add Universal sattvic spice mix.
 Combine well and warm up the spices.

 - Transfer chopped celery to a skillet.
 Mix well, cover with a lid and saute for about 5 minutes.

 - In the meantime, peel and shred carrot using the fine setting.
 Combine shredded carrots with celery and saute for another 5 min. or until caramelized.

 - In a kettle, set 2 cups of filtered water to a boil.

 - Transfer quinoa into a skillet, roast slightly while continuously stirring for 1 to 2 minutes (watch me do it in the video).

 - Add boiling hot water into a skillet, stir well, add salt and pepper, cover with a lid and cook on medium-low heat for about 15 min. or until all liquid is gone.

 - Optional: Add a teaspoon of vegan butter, black currants (or raisins), along with roasted cashews, and serve right away.